-Security awareness for education — every framework, one platform
+Security awareness for education — NIS2, GDPR and one platform

 2LRN4 helps organizations turn this topic into an approach that supports employees, management and compliance at the same time.